-Tottenham Hotspur Women v Chelsea Women
+'Sloppy' Chelsea back on top of WSL with Spurs win

 Post update

-Offside, Tottenham Hotspur Women.
-Ashleigh Neville tries a through ball, but Bethany England is caught offside.

-Lauren James (Chelsea Women) wins a free kick on the right wing.
+Melanie Leupolz (Chelsea Women) wins a free kick in the attacking half.

 Post update